 3. Steeply-slanted Triangle Tip

 On the first few applications, I couldn’t adapt to Chifure Lipstick S’s overly-slanted triangular tip.
 I found myself placing slightly more focus when applying the lipstick.
-The great thing was how it became a no issue after a few weeks as human are known to be quick in adapting to things.
+The great thing was how I got used to it after a few weeks as human beings are known to be quick-adapting creatures.
 That’s probably also due to the tip becoming less slanted over time.

 4. What?
 Did I need a separate casing?

 Here’s what happened.
 When I swatched Chifure Lipstick S at the counter, the tester came with pretty casing and all.
 So I just grabbed the wrapped package (see image above) in the color that I wanted and placed them into my shopping basket.
 It’s only when I returned to Singapore that I realized the lipstick that I bought was the unadorned core.
 It needs to be placed into a pretty casing that is sold separately ¥100.